-The Chicago Senate, with the recommendation of the College of Liberal secondary level.
+The certificate was intended to serve undergraduates pursuing teaching degrees with an interest in also teaching economics and consumer economics at the secondary level.
 As course requirements within the teaching degrees have increased, students have fewer hours of electives in which to earn the certificate without exceeding the 120 hours required for graduation.
 As a result, certificate enrollment has declined, and no students have received the certificate in the last five years.